misterkedan/vesuna/README.md

 ## Possible outcomes

-This autoseeder provides a limited number of possible seeds, depending on vesuna.mode and vesuna.verbose.
-For example, using the default settings (vesuna.modes.CODENAME & vesuna.verbose=false) gives 1024 possible outcomes.
+This autoseeder provides a limited number of possible seeds, depending on the current settings.
+For example, using the defaults (vesuna.modes.CODENAME & vesuna.verbose=false) gives 1024 possible outcomes.

 **Codename**
 1024 / 1,024,000